hongleizhang/RSPapers/README.md

 * Yu et al. **A survey of point-of-interest recommendation in location-based social networks.** In Workshops at AAAI, 2015.

-* Zhang et al. **Deep learning based recommender system: A survey and new perspectives.** arXiv, 2017.

 * Singhal et al. **Use of Deep Learning in Modern Recommendation System: A Summary of Recent Works.** arXiv, 2017.

+* Zhang et al. **Deep learning based recommender system: A survey and new perspectives.** ACM Comput.Surv, 2018.

+* Batmaz et al. **A review on deep learning for recommender systems: challenges and remedies.** Artificial Intelligence Review, 2018.

 * Zhang et al. **Explainable Recommendation: A Survey and New Perspectives.** arXiv, 2018.